edgelesssys/marblerun/samples/helloworld/README.md

 # How to build a helloworld Marble
 This example shows how to build a confidential Go application with [EGo](https://ego.dev) and run it in Marblerun.
 This can serve you as a blueprint for making existing applications Marblerun-ready or creating new [Marbles](https://www.marblerun.sh/docs/getting-started/marbles/).
 If you haven't already, [setup Marblerun](../../BUILD.md#build) and EGo to get ready.

+You can run this example on any hardware, since the enclave is only simulated (with the `OE_SIMULATION=1` environment variable).
+This might help you to get started with with the development of confidential apps.
+However, please notice that this mode does not provide any safety.
+Detailed information on how to develope secure Marbles can be found in [Marbleruns documentation](https://www.marblerun.sh/docs/tasks/add-service/).

 You can build and sign the example (or your app) like this:
 ```sh